-In 2012, together with local NGO, Chibolya Education and Health Organisation (CEHO), and Build IT International, we established Chibolya Memorial Community School.
+In 2012, thanks to the generosity of the Savannah Charitable Trust, we were able to support local NGO, Chibolya Education and Health Organisation (CEHO), to establish Chibolya Memorial School.

-We continue to fund the running costs and development of this thriving, primary school which currently has five classrooms and supported 280 pupils from pre-school to Grade 5 in 2016.
+The Savannah Charitable Trust and other supporters are helping us to fund the running costs and ongoing development of this thriving, primary school which currently has five classrooms and supported 350 pupils from pre-school to Grade 7 in 2017.

 Chibolya is an extremely poor, rural community of 10,000 people in Southern Province.
 90% of local adults are illiterate and the village has many social and health problems.

 The closest state primary is heavily oversubscribed so, in 2005, CEHO volunteers started teaching village children in a disused beer hall.

 Dark, cramped and without running water this was far from ideal so in 2012 we raised funds to build two light, airy classrooms a nursery block and latrines.

 We are grateful to the many donors who have funded and continue to support:

 - Books, stationery and equipment, uniforms and shoes